f5devcentral/f5-agility-labs-firewall/docs/class2/labinfo.rst

 - DNS tool installations on the attack host
 - basic management/VLAN/self-IP configuration on the BIG-IP
 - AFM, LTM and AVR provisioning on the VE
-- admin/root credentials on VMs and VE configured
+- user credentials on VMs and VE configured

 Lab Connectivity
 ----------------

 - While working in the lab, you’ll likely find it easiest to have the BIG-IP web UI open in a browser and an SSH session open to the BIG-IP, the attack host and the victim server.
 - You will be switching between sessions frequently.
-On the BIG-IP SSH session, having tail -f /var/log/ltm running helps immensely as you can see attack detection log messages in real-time.
+Within the BIG-IP SSH session, having tail -f /var/log/ltm running helps immensely as you can see attack detection log messages in real-time.